Software - the new battleground for carmakers

 STUTTGART The new Mercedes-Benz C-Class has cameras that can read road signs and sensors to judge distance to the car in front, but is not yet able to make full use of the hardware.

-What may sound like a shortcoming is in fact a deliberate strategy by manufacturer Daimler (DAIGn.DE), and a sign of things to come for the global luxury car industry.
+What may sound like a shortcoming is in fact a deliberate strategy by manufacturer Daimler, and a sign of things to come for the global luxury car industry.

 Owners of the upscale Mercedes compact will be able to add new functions such as predictive cruise control - which lets the car drive itself in some situations - by updating the car's operating system when the technology becomes available.

-Taking their cue from gadget makers such as Apple (AAPL.O), Daimler and rivals are developing cars to receive software updates that include new tools or even improve fuel efficiency, much in the way an iPad gets new capabilities with each successive operating system.
+Taking their cue from gadget makers such as Apple, Daimler and rivals are developing cars to receive software updates that include new tools or even improve fuel efficiency, much in the way an iPad gets new capabilities with each successive operating system.

 That is a big change - and a potential saving - for an industry used to spending heavily to revamp ageing models.